-The numbers playing tennis has increased and we had 24 permanent players and 5 subs.
+The Spring competition was more social and we managed to ensure all players got three games in on the night.
 Past and new tennis players are always welcome to join in the competition and names can be put down at the Club anytime.
 Keep an eye out for the Darlington Point Club Facebook page for further information on new competitions.